tektutor/embedded-linux-and-device-drivers-for-ather/Day4/README.md

 # Day 4 — RTOS Concepts and Real-Time on the Board

-> `# on the HOST` = your laptop (build/flash the Nucleo, build PRU firmware) · `# on the BOARD` = the BeagleBone (PRU, cyclictest).
-> **Labs 13–14 use the STM32 Nucleo, not the BeagleBone.**

 ## Agenda for the day
 **Morning (concepts)**
+- Why an RTOS?
+  - determinism
+  - bounded latency
-- Why an RTOS: determinism, bounded latency, why general-purpose Linux is not real time by default.
+  - why general-purpose Linux is not real time by default.
-- Core mechanisms: tasks and priorities, preemptive scheduling, context-switch cost, semaphores, mutexes, queues, **priority inversion and inheritance**.
+- Core mechanisms:
-- Measuring real time: worst-case execution time, jitter, latency — measure, don't assume.
+  - tasks and priorities
+  - preemptive scheduling
+  - context-switch cost
+  - semaphores
+  - mutexes
+  - queues,
+  - priority inversion and inheritance

 **Afternoon (labs)** — run tasks, break and fix priority inversion, and measure real time on the PRU and PREEMPT_RT.